getantidote/getantidote.github.io/_pages/completions.md

 ### Using Plugins

-For a light-weight but full-featured completions plugin I recommend the [zephyr](https://github.com/mattmc3/zephyr) micro-framework.
-You can use everything zephyr offers, or just the [completions](https://github.com/mattmc3/zephyr/tree/main/plugins/completions) portion.
-To use zephyr, simply add the following to your `.zsh_plugins.txt` file:
+For a light-weight but full-featured completions plugin I recommend the [zsh-utils](https://github.com/belak/zsh-utils) micro-framework.
+You can use everything zsh-utils offers, or just the [completion](https://github.com/belak/zsh-utils/tree/main/completion) portion.
+To use zsh-utils, simply add the following to your `.zsh_plugins.txt` file:

 ```zsh
 # .zsh_plugins.txt